pivotal/docs-tap/developer-conventions/about.md

 Developer Conventions modifies your workload to enable live updates in either of the following situations:

-1. You deploy a workload by using the Tanzu CLI Apps plug-in and include the flag `--live-update=true`.
+- You deploy a workload by using the Tanzu CLI Apps plug-in and include the flag `--live-update=true`.
 For more information about how to deploy a workload with the CLI, see [Tanzu apps workload apply](../cli-plugins/apps/command-reference/tanzu_apps_workload_apply.md).
-1. You deploy a workload by using the `Tanzu: Live Update Start` option through the Tanzu Dev Tools for VSCode extension.
+- You deploy a workload by using the `Tanzu: Live Update Start` option through the Tanzu Dev Tools for VSCode extension.
 For more information about live updating with the Tanzu Dev Tools extension, see [Using Tanzu Dev Tools to get started](../vscode-extension/usage-getting-started.md).

 When either of the preceding actions take place, the convention behaves as follows:

-- It looks for the `apps.tanzu.vmware.com/live-update=true` annotation on a PodTemplateSpec associated with a workload.
+1. It looks for the `apps.tanzu.vmware.com/live-update=true` annotation on a PodTemplateSpec associated with a workload.
-- It verifies that the image to which conventions are applied contains a process that can be live updated.
+2. It verifies that the image to which conventions are applied contains a process that can be live updated.
-- It then adds annotations to the PodTemplateSpec to modify the Knative properties `minScale` & `maxScale` such that the minimum and maximum number of Pods is 1.
+3. It adds annotations to the PodTemplateSpec to modify the Knative properties `minScale` & `maxScale` such that the minimum and maximum number of Pods is 1.
 This ensures the eventual running Pod won't be scaled down to 0 during a live update session.

 After these changes are made, you can use the Tanzu Dev Tools extension or the Tilt CLI to make live update changes to source code directly on the cluster.